arj119/Reddit-Article-Fetching-Web-App/README.md

 To retrieve top posts for the given subreddit name.

 # Frontend
-To develop my front end I used Angular and implemented a single paged application.
-I also wrote some protractor e2e tests which can be run by 'npm run e2e'.
+To develop my frontend I used Angular with an expressJs server and implemented a single paged application.
+I also wrote some Protractor e2e tests which can be run by 'npm run e2e'.
+The frontend works by communicating sending requests to my RESTful backend api endpoint.
+It then parses the JSON response and stores it in my specified DTOs to which I display certain info to the user in my components' view.

 My backend has been deployed to Heroku also and is accessible by url https://subredditfrontend.herokuapp.com